AviatrixSystems/avxlabs-docs/ace_ops/docs/lab1.md

 - **POD Portal**:

-Use your personal POD to retrieve the symbolic names of any test instances.
+Access your personal POD to obtain the symbolic names of any test instances.

 ```{caution}
 - Use the symbolic name containing the word `"public"` to log into the instance from your laptop."